 - 2.12.1.
 You must make sure all contractors that have access to personal information know how to take care of it and can guarantee compliance with the Data Protection principles.
 You must include the following on the contractual agreement: - Who owns the information?
-If it's collected for us it remains our information, not the contractor's. - A confidentiality agreement. - Compliance with the DPA clarify access and security controls and how breaches will be dealt with.
+If it's collected for us it remains our information, not the contractor's. - · A confidentiality agreement. - Compliance with data protection legislation clarify access and security controls and how breaches will be dealt with.
 Who deals with subject access requests? - What happens if the work is sub contracted? - An indemnity clause. - 2.12.2.
-Where a contractor is processing personal data on our behalf (data processor), please seek advice from the Information Governance Team to ensure an appropriate contract is in place. - 2.12.3.
-If you are considering using a third party to manage data on our behalf (by connecting in to our network or hosting a web based system), we will need to conduct a security assessment before approval.
-Please contact the Information Governance Team if you have any questions.
+Where a contractor or supplier is processing personal data on our behalf they are known as a data processor.
+We are still responsible for the information and must provide the processor with clear instructions about how to process our data.
+This is known as a data processing agreement.
+Please seek advice from Procurement or the Information Governance Team to ensure an appropriate contract is in place. - 2.12.3.
+If you are considering using a third party to manage data on our behalf (by connecting into our network or hosting a web based system), we will need to conduct a technical security assessment before approval.
+Please contact the Information Governance Team for support with this.

-Enforcement action and criminal offences 2.13.
+2.13.
+Enforcement action and criminal offences

-- 2.13.1.
+2.13.1.
 If we contravene data protection legislation, the ICO has the power to take action.
-This could be an information or enforcement notice requiring us to improve, a monetary penalty for up to £17 million, or prosecution of the Service or an individual member of staff. - 2.13.2.
+This could be an information or enforcement notice requiring us to improve, a monetary penalty for up to £17 million, or prosecution of the Service or an individual member of staff.

+- 2.13.2.
 It is an offence for a person to knowingly or recklessly, without the consent of the Service: - obtain or disclose personal information - procure the disclosure to another person. - 2.13.3.
 It is a further offence to sell or offer personal information for sale that has been unlawfully obtained or procured.